 If you want easy access to places like Islamic Cairo and the Cairo Museum, staying somewhere within the central part of the city would be ideal.
 However, many tourists will end up spending more time exploring ancient Egyptian ruins than in central Cairo.

 As Saqqara and Dahshur are both south of Giza, which itself is southwest of central Cairo, staying there will save you a lot of time and hassle.
 On the day you visit Islamic Cairo, you can just call an Uber.

 In my case, I began and ended my Egypt travels in the Cairo area.
 In the beginning I divided my stay between Giza and the village of Abu Sir, focusing my attention on ancient Egyptian ruins.

 Later, upon my return to Cairo, I based myself in the city center, not far from Tahrir Square.
 That way I could even walk to places like al-Muizz.
 My stay in central Cairo was mostly OK, but my hotel turned out to be surprisingly dirty and I’m not going to recommend it to others.

 In Abu Sir/Saqqara I stayed at the Sakkara Inn.
-Not only is the hotel situated in an authentic local village, but Mohamed the owner can set you up with reliable drivers for an affordable price.
-(I even continued to have him arrange drivers for me after checking out, as other places were quoting me much higher.)
+Not only is the hotel situated in an authentic local village, but the owner can set you up with reliable drivers for an affordable price.

-In Giza I stayed at Abo Stait Pyramid View Homestay.
-It’s literally a one-minute walk from the Sphinx entrance of the Giza Necropolis.
+In Giza, I stayed at Abo Stait Pyramid View Homestay.
+It’s no more than a one-minute walk from the Sphinx entrance of the Giza Necropolis.
 The family who runs it was very friendly and helpful.
 And while the bathroom is shared with a few other guests and family members, it wasn’t a big deal.

 I’m a budget traveler, but those with more money to spend will find no shortage of accommodation options in the Giza area.